adithya-b-r/Smart-Resume-Analyser/README.md

 # Smart Resume Analyser

-This project is a Resume Analyzer created to help candidates improve their resumes.
-It was developed by a student at Shree Devi Institute of technology to make it easier to share files within the college community.
+A resume analyzer that helps candidates improve their resumes by providing scores, skill recommendations, and course suggestions.

 ## Features